nilearn/nilearn/doc/nifti_masker/nifti_masker_simple.rst

 .. currentmodule:: nisl.io.nifti_masker

+Nisl is a package that aim to simplify the use of scikit-learn when dealing with neuroimaging data.

 The :class:`NiftiMasker` is a *magic tool* that allows one to load data easily, to automatically preprocess it and then to send it directly into a scikit-learn pipeline.